 Wide span shelving can store 1,000 lbs. or more per shelf, and are configured with widths of 8′-12′.
 Wide span shelving also is capable of elevations as high as 20′ and is often used in tandem with Orderpickers or other lifting devices elevating the picker to access the top shelves.

-Contact us for more information on shelving and other material handling and storage solutions.
+Contact us for more information on wire mesh decking solutions, shelving or other material handling storage solutions.